mesosphere-backup/time-series-demo/crime-data-producer/README.md

-# Crime Data Producer
+# Crime Data Producer (CDP)

 ## Dependencies

 - [sbt](http://www.scala-sbt.org/)
 - [AWS CLI](http://aws.amazon.com/documentation/cli/)

-## Building
+## Building and deploying

-Assuming you have `sbt` installed, run:
+Assuming you have `sbt` installed, run to build the Crime Data Producer (CDP):

     $ bin/build

-### Push to S3

-Assuming you have the AWS CLI installed, run:
+Assuming you have the AWS CLI installed, copy to an S3 bucket like so:

-    $ aws s3 cp s3://$YOURBUCKET target/scala-2.11/crime-data-producer-assembly-0.1.jar
+    $ aws s3 cp target/scala-2.11/crime-data-producer-assembly-0.1.jar s3://$YOURBUCKET

-### Update Marathon app spec

-In order to set up the crime data producer with your environment, do the following:
+In order to adjust the crime data producer to your environment, you'll have to update the Marathon app spec [marathon-cdp.json](marathon-cdp.json) in two places.

 In `marathon-cdp.json`, in the `uris` field, change the first and the last entry to your own values: